WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 ### 3.9 AmendAttestationAction

-Require past ID, optionally include previous attestation.
+Used to update an attestation.
+Requires past ID, optionally including previous attestation.
 This `Action` inherits from schema.org's `ReplaceAction`.

 -   Attestation ID
 -   Change delta of some kind